 Data entry forms and other user interface pieces are in the bin directory.
-In Ledger-SMB 1.0.0 and later, symlinks are not generally used.
+In Ledger-SMB 2.4 and below, most files were symlinked to the equivalent file in the bin/mozilla directory.
+In 2.6 and later, symlinks are not generally used.